-The teacher's assessments are recorded by the class teacher at three points throughout the year (December, April and July) and individual points progression is tracked by the subject leader to ensure that good progress is being made.
-The overall summative teacher assessment judgement given in July forms the baseline for target setting by the subject leader.
+The teacher's assessments are recorded by the French Specialist and Class Teacher, Mr Tinjod, at three points throughout the year at the end of each term (Autumn, Spring and Summer).
+The Subject Lead, Miss Dunning, tracks the curriculum assessment document to ensure that the children are progressing in their learning and interventions recapping their learning are provided if needed.
+The overall summative teacher assessment in summer term forms the baseline for target setting by the subject leader.